Hozukii/linked-blog-starter-md/School/IB art/Comparative study/Woman Holding a balance.md

 The scale is in the middle of the vanishing point and the whole painting. -- that makes the balance the focal point of the painting ^SlCc1par

-The woman at splits the paniting of the last judgement.
+The woman at splits the painting of the last judgement.
 God is in the middle of the painting and her head splits the two sides of humans. (the blessed and the damned)  ^YxDPVLJS

 # Embedded files